ChenyangZhang-cs/EdgeNN/README.md

 This repository provides the source code of manuscript *EdgeNN: Efficient Neural Network Inference for CPU-GPU Integrated Edge Devices*.

-Before running VGG, you need to download the VGG weight file from https://mega.nz/file/LIhjXRhQ#scgNodAkfwWIUZdTcRfmKNHjtUfUb2KiIvfvXdIe-vc, decompress it, and put it into data/VGG.

 ## Abstract